...to the Ten Zen Practices

 Or more precisely, everyone depends on everyone else.
 No one, not even a god, is independent of everyone else.
 Everyone is everyone else.

 Or, as the Buddha put it, there is no independent self.
 In all the eons of time, he said, (in the Diamond Sutra), no self has ever entered into existence and no self has ever exited existence.

 A year from now, we won't be the same person we are now.
 Of course, that will happen whether we take this course or not!
 But the change will be for the better even if we just practice the first three steps of Beginning Zen and never get to koan practice.

-If you resolve to master this course at all three levels, a year from now you'll be glad you did.
+If we resolve to master this course at all three levels, a year from now we'll be glad we did.
 We look forward to hearing from you at Contact Us when you "complete" all three levels.

 But feel free to Contact Us at anytime.

-We put "complete" in quotes because practice has no beginning and enlightenment has no end...Dogen Zenji.
+We put "complete" in quotes because, as we said earlier, practice has no beginning and enlightenment has no end...Dogen Zenji.

 This site will seem quite strange at times to those who are unfamiliar with Buddhism.
-However, truth be told, it is the conventional, mundane world that is really the strange one...
+However, truth be told, it is the conventional, mundane, and utterly deluded world that is really the strange one...